I didn’t launch Cubillos.com because I needed a hobby.

 It became part of me.

-I became a regular voice on a weekly PBS radio program alongside editors from the major dailies.
-And I rattled cages.
+I became a regular voice on a PBS radio program alongside editors from major newspapers.

 I rattled politicians.